 In addition to medical support, lifestyle changes are essential: quit smoking, lose weight, and eat healthier.
 The internet is flooded with quick fix claims, but real change takes time.
 When you combine better lifestyle habits with medical evaluation and regular HBOT sessions, you can strengthen your circulation and escape the painful symptoms you’ve been experiencing for so long.

 The experts at R3 Wound Care and Hyperbarics specialize in hyperbaric oxygen therapy and wound healing.
-Visit us today to experience the powerful benefits of HBOT and begin your journey to healthy blood circulation.
+Visit us today at one of our 4 locations in Dallas and San Antonio to experience the powerful benefits of HBOT and begin your journey to healthy blood circulation.